Inclusive Systemic Evaluation for Gender, Environments and Marginalised Voices

 Part A - Practitioner Theory - of the ISE4GEMs guide hones in on the theoretical concepts that support our framework.
 Concepts such as systems thinking, intersectionality, complexity, and feedback are addressed.

-Part B - Practitioner Approach - describes step-by-step evaluation phases depicting planning and design, data collection, data analysis and reporting of evaluation practice.
+Part B - Practitioner Guidance - describes step-by-step evaluation phases depicting planning and design, data collection, data analysis and reporting of evaluation practice.
 These methods can be followed systematically or used selectively to fit the needs of the project involved.
 Each chapter (or phase of evaluation) represents cycles of activity that can be repeated and revisited in an iterative and analytical way.

 Boundary setting and critique is critical to the approach.
 Practitioners are guided to define the boundaries of the relevant systems and where they overlap and interact.
 Mapping these systems and boundaries builds an understanding of the complexity of the problem issue and points of leverage for intervention and change.